Through the implementation of programs and policies, accomplishing our five goals is possible. These goals are:

 14. If I lived off-campus, can I apply?

 Yes, students who have lived off-campus can apply.
-Generally, we prefer to hire students who have on-campus living experience.
+Generally, we prefer to hire students who have on-campus living experience, but have hired commuters in the past.
 Transfer students who have lived on campus at any prior institution may apply.

 15. How many positions are available?